Lignocellulosic biomass

-Lignocellulosic biomass can be broadly classified into virgin biomass, waste biomass, and energy crops.
-Virgin biomass includes all naturally occurring terrestrial plants such as trees, bushes and grass.
+Lignocellulosic biomass can be broadly classified as virgin biomass, waste biomass, and energy crops.
+Virgin biomass includes plants.
 Waste biomass is produced as a low value byproduct of various industrial sectors such as agriculture (corn stover, sugarcane bagasse, straw etc.) and forestry (saw mill and paper mill discards).
-Energy crops are crops with high yield of lignocellulosic biomass produced to serve as a raw material for production of second generation biofuel; examples include switchgrass (Panicum virgatum) and Elephant grass.
+Energy crops are crops with a high yield of lignocellulosic biomass produced as a raw material for the production of second-generation biofuel; examples include switchgrass (Panicum virgatum) and elephant grass.
+The biofuels generated from these energy crops are sources of sustainable energy.

 Chemical composition

 Lignocellulose consists of three components, each with properties that pose challenges to commercial applications.